ramanamurthy-bure/BDDFramework/README.md

-# CucumberTestNGMaven
+# BDD Framework
-Sample Project with for Web UI Automation with Cucumber TestNG and maven and Masterthought Reporting
+Sample Project for Web UI Automation with Cucumber TestNG and Maven

 ## Libraries and Frameworks used